XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 ### Instructions for Testing
 0. After installation, you should not be able to pull down the top menu, press the home button, or press the recent button.
 1. While on home screen, tap anywhere on screen.
-2. Tap on logo to start FaceLogin.
-3. Logging in to FaceLogin
-	1. Tap red record button to record a video of yourself.
-	2. Tap green smiley to approve.
-	3. Tap on your photo in the upper left hand corner
-	4. Tap on the green smiley to approve.
-This should launch RoboTutor
-4. If your first time installing, wait for the assets to unzip (there will be a yellow bar on a gray screen).
+2. If your first time installing, wait for the assets to unzip (there will be a yellow bar on a gray screen).
-5. Select any activity area.
+3. Select any activity area.
-6. There may be a demo video that starts before the tutor begins.
+4. There may be a demo video that starts before the tutor begins.
 Wait for this to finish.
-7. Exit the tutor by tapping the arrow in the top left corner.
+5. Exit the tutor by tapping the arrow in the top left corner.
-8. On the screen with the faces, tap on the door in the lower right to Exit.
+6. On the home screen, tap on the door in the lower right to Exit.
 This should bring you back to FaceLogin.
-9. Repeat steps 3.3 to 8 two or three times.
+7. Repeat steps 3.3 to 8 two or three times.
 This will generate some log files to be transferred.
-10. Check the FTP server for files in the *remote* folder titled "RoboTutor......json".
+8. Check the FTP server for files in the *remote* folder titled "RoboTutor......json".

 **Resetting the tablet should bring you back to the RoboTutor home screen**